Duchenne Muscular Dystrophy (DMD)

 - Nutritional Considerations While on Corticosteroids (includes meal planning guides and suggested food options)

 Exercise can help build skeletal muscle, keep the cardiovascular system healthy, and contribute to feeling better.
 But in muscular dystrophy, too much exercise could damage muscle.
 Consult with your doctor about how much exercise is best.
-A person with DMD can exercise moderately but shouldn’t go to the point of exhaustion.
+A person with DMD can exercise moderately but should not go to the point of exhaustion.

 Before undertaking any exercise program, make sure to have a cardiac evaluation.